Instruction offered by members of the Department of Geomatics Engineering in the Schulich School of Engineering.

 Satellite orbit motion and Kepler's laws.
 Description of GPS signal structure and derivation of observables.
 Characteristics of instrumentation.
 Analysis of atmospheric, orbital and other random and non-random effects.
 Derivation of mathematical models used for absolute and differential static and kinematic positioning.
 Pre-analysis methods and applications.
 Concept of Kalman filtering applied to kinematic positioning.
 Ambiguity resolution procedures Overview of other GNSS, GNSS augmentation and high-sensitivity receivers Introduction to inertial navigation.
 Course Hours:3 units; H(3-3) Prerequisite(s):Geomatics Engineering 103, 361, and 421.
 Corequisite(s):Geomatics Engineering 423.

 Principles of project management and applications in geomatics projects.
 Group project, under the supervision of a faculty member, on an assigned Geomatics Engineering topic.
 The project will normally involve a literature review, theoretical work, and laboratory or field work.
-Submission and defence of progress reports and a final report are required.
 Course Hours:6 units; F(1-5) Prerequisite(s):Communications Studies 363.
 Corequisite(s):Geomatics Engineering 501.

 Analogue and digital imaging systems, frame versus line cameras, stereo-coverage configurations of line cameras, geometric modelling of line cameras (rigorous versus approximate sensor modelling), geo-referencing requirements of frame and line cameras, high-resolution imaging satellites, active imaging systems (LIDAR/RADAR), data integration and fusion.
 Course Hours:3 units; H(2-2) Prerequisite(s):Geomatics Engineering 421, 431, and 435.